cilliemalan/ezbuild/README.md

 Sitting on the side of the target environment and build configuration is the *debug level*.
 There would typically be only two different options (debug and release) and each would simply add a few compile options or precompiler defs.
+> [!NOTE]
+> The default debug levels available are set by the toolchain.

 ### Layers
 The three layers each comprise a dimension in the *build matrix*.
 They also each have a default